noahehall/multicloud/providers/aws/services/mgmtGovernance/organizations.md

 ## features

 - programmatically manage authnz, share resources and consolidate billing/audit at the organization level
-- programmatically create new AWS accounts for resources and teams
 - centrally secure and audit environments across all acounts
 - combine your existing accounts into an organization to manage the accounts centrally.
 - Consolidated billing: use the management account of your organization to consolidate and pay for all member accounts